MrBMueller/MidGen/README.md

 ------

-## micro sequencer
+## Micro-Sequencer

 The micro-sequencer is a central and important function especially written for convenient note- , controller- and other data insertions.
 Essentially it inserts a sequence of notes and/or controller/meta/sysex events into a specified track, based on a given start-time, scale (e.g. chromatic, major, minor, etc.) and base note (e.g. 60 - middle C).
 The sequence is provided as a consecutive, white space separated list of `<duration>:<data>` pairs representing duration timestamps with associated event data.
-The micro-sequencer keeps internally track of timestamps, note-pitches and other data and typically advances in time with each provided duration value unless otherwise specified (e.g. for overlap notes or chords).
+The micro-sequencer keeps internally track of timestamps, note-pitches and other data and typically advances in time with each provided event-duration value unless otherwise specified (e.g. for overlap notes or chords).
 In addition, the sequencer returns the total duration of the provided micro-sequence in whole note units.
 This allows the caller thread keeping track about the total timestamp if you simply sum up all micro-sequence durations in case they belong logically together.
 The micro sequencer function is called from Edit package as follow:

-    Edit::Seq(<smf-hash-pointer>, <track>, <start-time>, <base-note>, <scale>, <sequence>);
+    <duration> = Edit::Seq(<smf-hash-pointer>, <track>, <start-time>, <base-note>, <scale>, <sequence>);

 Actually there are much more arguments available, but those are the most important ones to start with.